 After a 4-year period, the incidence of diabetes was 10.0% for the added olive oil group, 11.1% for the added nut group and 17.9% for the control group.
 When the two groups on the Mediterranean diet were added together the risk of developing full diabetes was reduced by 52% over a low fat diet.

 Chris Woollams, former Oxford University Biochemist and author of the original Rainbow Diet book back in 2005, added, “We have seen other studies on this subject too.
 One study showed the Rainbow Diet reduced Type-2 diabetes risk in younger subjects, who have been moving to poor refined and saturated fat diets.
 Another study showed that the Mediterranean Diet reduced risk in people who had had cardiovascular disease.
 Frankly, the research is consistent and clear.
-People wanting to reduce diabetes risk just need to be clear on what the traditional real Mediterranean Diet is all about because a number of commentators have over-simplified it”.
+People wanting to reduce diabetes risk just need to be clear on what the traditional real Mediterranean Diet is all about because a number of commentators have over-simplified it to throwing different colourful fruits in a blender.
+The sugar hit will probably increase your Diabetes, not decrease it”.